OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/common/oh-connector-0043.md

 ### **Skip Absent Field**

 If you want to ignore the fields that don't exists in that target project and keep synchronizing other mapped fields, then choose this option.
-Please note that once you select this option then {{SITENAME}} will not throw any error when such fields won't found in any of the projects for this integration.
+Please note that once you select this option then <code class="expression">space.vars.SITENAME</code> will not throw any error when such fields won't found in any of the projects for this integration.
 This option can be configured at the integration level.
 For more information on how to configure this option, refer [Skip Absent Field](../../../../integrate/integration-configuration.md#skip-absent-field).
 Once you configure this option, then retry this failure by clicking **Retry All With Dependents** failure option.
 For more information on how to retry failed event, refer [Action on failures](../../../troubleshooting/manage-integration-failures.md#action-on-failures).

 ### **Create/Enable missing fields on target project**